Whipping Girl

-Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity is a 2007 book by the gender theorist, biologist, and writer Julia Serano.
+Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity is a 2007 book by the gender studies writer, biologist, and writer Julia Serano.
 The book is a transfeminist manifesto that makes the case that transphobia is rooted in sexism and that transgender activism is a feminist movement.

 The book has been translated into Japanese, Spanish, and French.
-A second edition of the book was published in March 2016 with an new preface, and a third edition was published in March 2024 with an additional afterword.
+A second edition of the book was published in March 2016 with a new preface, and a third edition was published in March 2024 with an additional afterword.

 Background

 In 2004, Serano wrote her first essay, Skirt Chasers: Why the Media Depicts the Trans Revolution in Lipstick and Heels, appearing in Bitch magazine in the fall of that year.

 In 2005, Serano self-published a 36-page chapbook called On the Outside Looking In: A Trans Woman's Perspective on Feminism and the Exclusion of Trans Women from Lesbian and Women-only Spaces, eventually being formally published by Hot Tranny Action Press.
 It contains Skirt Chasers, as well as three other essays that would eventually form the foundation for the chapters of Whipping Girl.

 In the introduction to Whipping Girl, Serano says that she chose the title "to highlight the ways in which people who are feminine, whether they be female, male, and/or transgender, are almost universally demeaned compared with their masculine counterparts."